ChaksUdacity/Project_Data_Visualisation_Dimple.js/README.md

 Passengers by Passenger_Class: 216 of 891 passengers travelled by 1st class; 184 of 891 passenegers travelled by 2nd Class; 491 of 891 travelled by 3rd class

-Passengers by Passenger class and gender: 1st class passenger male passengers 122 (56%) of 216 and female passengers 94 (44%) of 216.
+CHART DATA: PASSENGERS ON BOARD TITANIC FOR 1ST, 2ND AND 3RD CLASS BASED ON  GENDER Passengers by Passenger class and gender: 1st class passenger male passengers 122 (56%) of 216 and female passengers 94 (44%) of 216.
 2nd class passengers: male passengers 108 (59%) of 184 and female passengers 76 (41%) of 184.
 3rd class passengers: male passengers 347 (73%) of 491 and female passengers 144 (27%) of 491.